Euaell/Euaell/README.md

 - 👋 Hi, I’m @Euaell
-- 👀 I’m interested in embedded systems.
+- 👀 I’m interested in Hardware and s systems.
 - 🌱 I’m currently learning Unity game dev.
-- 💞️ I’m looking to collaborate on unity game dev using C#.
+- 💞️ I’m looking to collaborate on any exciting projects.
-- 📫 How to reach me email: euaelmeko@yahoo.com
+- 📫 How to reach me email: euaelmeko@gmail.com

 <!---
 Euaell/Euaell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.